Quantum PocketQubeSat

 DragonSat is a cutting-edge 1P PocketQube satellite designed for advanced space research and exploration.
 Based on the Qubik platform by the Libre Space Foundation, it is engineered with high-strength anodized Aluminum 6061-T6 for enhanced space durability.
 Weighing ≤ 250g and measuring just 50mm x 50mm x 50mm, DragonSat is built for efficiency and resilience.
 Featuring multi-layer insulation (MLI) and conductive paint for thermal regulation, it is fully compatible with AlbaPod and other deployers meeting PQ9 standards.
 Rigorously tested to withstand 14g RMS launch loads, DragonSat represents a new frontier in compact, high-performance satellite technology.

-Quantum CubeSat
+Quantum PocketQubeSat

 Advanced Power and Computing Systems for DragonSat